 |Glondo Sausage Co. coppa cola|

-Across the street, the helpful folks at Sahaptin Outfitters recommend a hike out of town on Tanum Ridge because on this day there's too much snow up above Suncadia to hike.
+Across the street, the helpful folks at Sahaptin Outfitters [sadly no longer in business] recommend a hike out of town on Tanum Ridge because on this day there's too much snow up above Suncadia to hike.
 I hop onto I-90 and drive about 10 miles east past classic eastern Washington wide open spaces and then head up the Tanum Creek drainage, where sagebrush and arrowleaf balsamroot crowd the landscape in happy yellow clusters.